-Today the drug is most commonly used by people in their early 20s, males and women, and more than 75% of the users live outside of urban neighborhoods and started with doctor prescribed narcotics.
+Today the drug is most commonly used by people in their early 20s, males, and women, and more than 75% of the users live outside of urban neighborhoods and started with doctor prescribed narcotics.
 They then make their way down to heroin for financial convenience.
-Oxycontin can cost around 80 dollars while heroine tends to be around 10 dollars.
-So now we have people in nice neighborhoods, successful and productive members of society dumping their hard earned paychecks into the hands of our illegal drug dealers.
+Oxycontin can cost around 80 dollars while the heroin tends to be around 10 dollars.
+So now we have people in nice neighborhoods, successful and productive members of society dumping their hard-earned paychecks into the hands of our illegal drug dealers.

-Basically our own medical system has enhanced the profit of cartels and street gangs.
-Instead of rising people out of poverty, we’re pushing our middle and upper class down, as heroine addiction is quite famous for running bank accounts empty to the point where abusers go homeless.
+Basically, our own medical system has enhanced the profit of cartels and street gangs.
+Instead of rising people out of poverty, we’re pushing our middle and upper class down, as heroin addiction is quite famous for running bank accounts empty to the point where abusers go homeless.